 - Catch up sessions delivered during form time

-In literacy and numeracy catch up weeks, prior attainment was assessed and students were allocated targets accordingly.
-Students were tested at the end of the weeks and their progress against these targets was assessed with the following results:
+In literacy and numeracy, prior attainment was assessed and students were allocated targets accordingly.
+Students were assessed at the end of the programme and their progress against these targets was assessed with the following results:

 |No||Achieved/Exceeded||Partially Achieved||Not Achieved/No Outcome|